DataDog/integrations-extras/aporia/README.md

 ### Validation

-Once integrated, go to the Datadog integration page in Aporia.
-There you are able to send a validation event to make sure the integration works properly.
+Once integrated, go to the Datadog integration page in Aporia and send a validation event to make sure the integration works properly.

 ## Uninstallation